NETWAYS/foreman-training/architecture/01_foreman.md

 Foreman provides in addition to the Web Interface an API and CLI.

-It supports as platform RHEL/CentOS and Debian/Ubuntu via packages and via installation from source also other Linux distribution.
+For platforms, it supports RHEL/CentOS and Debian/Ubuntu via packages and via installation from source.
+Installation from source is also a way for other Linux distributions as well.

-As database backend only PostgreSQL is supported to allow optimization for it.
+As the database backend only PostgreSQL is supported to allow optimization for it.
 This was changed with version 2.0.

 The following operating systems are known to successfully install from Foreman: